tyomaiva/first-rust-course/src/enums.md

     }
 }
 ```
-+ Pattern matching is exhaustive: if you forget to include an enum variant, code won't compile.
+Pattern matching is exhaustive: if you forget to include an enum variant, code won't compile.
++ Good safety feature if you add a new variant and forget to process it somewhere.

 ## `Option`
-What do we do whenever a function either returns either some value or _no value at all_?
+How to implement a function that either returns either some value or _no value at all_?
 + In C and in the old-style C++, we use a null pointer for the latter case
 + In Rust, it is idiomatic to use [`core::option::Option`](https://doc.rust-lang.org/core/option/enum.Option.html):
 ```rust